 - The First National Essay Contest is launched.
 Theme: The advantages of being bilingual

-- Kelowna and London are added to the list of cities hosting Local Forums
+- London is added to the list of cities hosting Local Forums

 - The National Ambassador Youth Forum is held in Fredericton

 - The 2006-2007 National Essay Contest theme : The responsibilities of living in a country with two official languages

 - Local Forums are held in Calgary, Fredericton, Halifax, London, Montreal, Ottawa, Regina, Toronto, Vancouver, and Winnipeg